MyNamesLex/MyNamesLex/README.md

 <br/>

-* Passionate about making games and experimenting with new, interesting and unique mechanics
+* Passionate about making games and experimenting with new, interesting and unique mechanics.

-* Love making funny mods to create comical scenarios especially in cutscenes
+* Love making funny mods to create comical scenarios in video games, especially in cutscenes.

-* Always looking to learn something new, whether it be a new tool or technique in gameplay programming, AI development in games or optimization
+* Always looking to learn something new, whether it be a new tool or technique in gameplay programming, AI development in games or optimization.

 </details>